Powerlearnproject/se-assignment-day-2-git-and-github-Muchai10/README.md

 ### Fundamental Concepts of Version Control

 1. **Tracking Changes**:
    - Version control systems (VCS) keep a history of every change made to files within a project, including code, documentation, and configuration files.
-T

 2. **Collaboration**:
    - Version control allows multiple people to work on the same project simultaneously without overwriting each other’s work.